ehamiter/aicalart/README.md

 <figure>
   <img src="./static/images/examples/2024-02-11-landscape.webp" alt="An AI-generated image showcasing a vibrant sports stadium scene with emotional distortion in Neo-Expressionism style.">
   <figcaption>
-    <h3>February 11, 2024: The Super Bowl, Don't Cry Over Spilled Milk Day, and Make A Friend Day</h3>
+    <h4>February 11, 2024: The Super Bowl, Don't Cry Over Spilled Milk Day, and Make A Friend Day</h4>
-    <p>Style: Neo-Expressionism, raw imagery, intense colors, emotional distortion</p>
+    <p><strong>Style:</strong> Neo-Expressionism, raw imagery, intense colors, emotional distortion</p>
-    <p>News: University of Pennsylvania president steps down amid criticism of antisemitism testimony - NBC News</p>
+    <p><strong>News:</strong> University of Pennsylvania president steps down amid criticism of antisemitism testimony - NBC News</p>
-    <p>Today: 2024-02-11, Super Bowl and Make a Friend Day and Dont Cry Over Spilled Milk Day</p>
+    <p><strong>Today:</strong> 2024-02-11, Super Bowl and Make a Friend Day and Dont Cry Over Spilled Milk Day</p>
-    <p>DALL-E prompt: Digital art, full screen, intense colors, Neo-Expressionism, emotional distortion, picturing a vibrant sports stadium filled with fans during the pinnacle of a championship game.
+    <p><strong>DALL-E prompt:</strong> Digital art, full screen, intense colors, Neo-Expressionism, emotional distortion, picturing a vibrant sports stadium filled with fans during the pinnacle of a championship game.
 Hobbes, the orange tabby, is seen amongst the crowd, wearing a miniature football jersey, sitting beside a new unlikely friend, a mouse with a tiny friendship bracelet.
 Behind them, an overturned milk glass, its contents ignored for the thrill of the game.
 All around, elements of celebration, teamwork, and camaraderie blend together in a dynamic expression of festive chaos, hinting at upcoming athletic practices and the joyous spirit of special personal celebrations without revealing specifics.</p>
-    <p>Landscape prompt: Full screen digital art embodying the Neo-Expressionism movement featuring emotional distortion and intense colors.
+    <p><strong>Landscape prompt:</strong> Full screen digital art embodying the Neo-Expressionism movement featuring emotional distortion and intense colors.
 The focal point is a bustling sports stadium filled to the brim with fans totally engrossed in the climax of a championship game.
 In the crowd, an identifiable orange-striped tabby character dressed in a tiny football jersey is found, sitting next to an unusual buddy, a mouse sporting a minuscule friendship bracelet.
 A further element behind them is a tipped over glass of milk, ignored in favor of the exciting sporting event.
 The atmosphere exhibits aspects of celebration, teamwork, and camaraderie in a vibrant display of joyful disorder, subtly indicating future athletic practices and the heartening ambiance of meaningful personal festivities without giving away detailed information.
 The image is crafted in a landscape format.</p>
   </figcaption>
 </figure>
 </details>